mahirgamal/LEI2JSON/README.md

 ## Contributing
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## Acknowledgments
+We acknowledge that this work originates from the Trakka project and builds on the existing TerraCipher Trakka implementation.
+We appreciate the support and resources provided by the Trakka project team.
+Also, we thank Dave Swain and Will Swain from TerraCipher for their guidance and assistance throughout **LEI2JSON**.

 ## License
 This project is licensed under Apache License 2.0 - see the [LICENSE][lic] file for details.

+## Contact
+If you have any questions, suggestions or need assistance, please don't hesitate to contact us at mhabib@csu.edu.au.

 [//]: #
   [LEI2JSON]:  <https://docs.google.com/spreadsheets/d/1bY8gVCLbVUoGXgYd5DosBFXTjOZqGR4kK8yUstpqIBs/edit#gid=0>